 private.
 However, when we say “public channels” on this page, we mean channels open to all members of the public.)

 .mil email addresses who aren’t collaborating on a project can be invited into public channels.
-Fill out the user request form.
+Request this through GSA IT.

 Treat these public channels like you would a livestreamed event on GSA’s YouTube page or other type of public meeting open to guests.
-Materials and documents that are not otherwise public should not be shared only in public channels; instead, they should be published on TTS websites and then linked to from the public channels so that access to Slack isn’t required to see the document.
+Materials and documents that are not otherwise public should not be shared only in public channels.
+Instead, they should be published on TTS websites and then linked to from the public channels so that access to Slack isn’t required to see the information.

 Members of the public must also comply with GSA standards and the TTS Code of Conduct.

 When a Slack channel is no longer needed (e.g., a partner project has ended), the channel should be archived.
 For Slack Connect channels (indicated by a double diamond icon next to the channel name), make a request in #admins-slack to archive the channel.
 Channels that aren’t Slack Connect can be archived by any member of the channel.
 View instructions for archiving a Slack channel.